gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "All right.
 How do we catch up with them?"

-"We cannot," Dockety said.
-"Not unless you allow me to carry you."
+"You must allow me to carry you," Dockety said.

+"Uh..."
+Gumption started,
-"Um..."
-Gumption started again, but Maddy shushed him.
+but Maddy shushed him.
 "Can you carry both of us?"

 Dockety thought for another microsecond.
 "Not at sufficient speed.
-Or with sufficient safety."
+And even with one, safety will be compromised."

 Sometimes you have choices.
-Other times it feels like you have no more choice about what you do next than a rock has about whether or not to fall when it's been thrown.
+Other times it feels like you have no more control over what you do next than a rock has over whether or not it's going to fall after someone has thrown it.
 Maddy hugged Gumption,
 a real strong hug that she hoped said all the things she hadn't found the courage to say for the past few weeks every time they'd been alone together.
-"Go tell my mama," she said in his ear.
+"Go tell mama what I'm doing," she said in his ear.
-"And you tell her I'm coming back, all right?
+"And tell her I'm coming back, all right?
 Because I am."

 She released him and turned to the bot.
-"Let's go," she said,
+"Let's go," she said firmly.

-and while Gumption was still gaping at them
-Dockety picked her up,
-dropped its wheel onto the ground, and roared back up the path to the old highway.
+Gumption was still gaping at them as Dockety picked her up, dropped its wheel onto the ground, and roared back up the path to the old highway.
 "Whoa!"
 Maddy exclaimed,
 but Dockety didn't slow down.
-It was the fastest she had ever gone---faster even than the time Pelter the horse from Three Posts had given them all rides at the fair.
+It was the fastest she had ever gone---faster even than the carousel ride at the fair in Three Posts.
 She closed her eyes,
 but that just made it worse,
 so she opened them,
 which made it even worser.

-"Where's this base of yours?" she belated asked, half-shouting to be heard over wind of their passage and the bot's roaring motor and the rattles coming from inside its torso that she really hoped were normal.
+"Where's this base of yours?" she asked, half-shouting to be heard over wind of their passage, the bot's roaring motor, and the rattles coming from inside its torso that she really hoped were normal.